 Load balancing gives the IT team a chance to achieve a significantly higher fault tolerance.
 That is the reason why the load balancer itself does not become a single point of failure.
 Load balancers must be implemented in high availability cluster, i.e., a pair of appliances.
 The same example with an HA cluster for load balancing can be:

 We have seen the importance of setting an HA cluster.
 Now we are going to see how to configure it with Zevenet Load Balancer.

 When configuring a new Cluster ensure that both nodes are using the same kernel version (ie. same model of appliance).

 - Ensure that ntp service is configured and working fine in both future nodes of the cluster.

 - Ensure that the DNS are configured and working fine in both future nodes of the cluster.

 - Ensure that there is ping between the future cluster members through the used interface for the cluster (i.e.: IP of eth0 in node1 and IP of eth0 in node2).

-- It is recomended to dedicate a interface for the cluster service.
+- It is recommended to dedicate a interface for the cluster service.

-- Cluster service uses multicast communication and vrrp packages, ensure that this kind of packages are allowed in your switches.
+- Cluster service uses multicast communication and VRRP packages in unicast mode, ensure that this kind of packages are allowed in your switches.

-- Once the cluster service is enabled the farms and Interfaces on the slave node will be deleted, only the cluster network interface and webgui network interface is going to be remained on the slave.
+- Once the cluster service is enabled the farms and Virtual Interfaces on the slave node will be deleted, and the configuration of node master will be replicated to slave.